Walsh's anger and frustration over a "bumbling" police investigation of

 been so touched by a true-life story than this one.
 And I praise Mr. Walsh

 for sharing his story and his grief.
-I cried throughout the story and it
+I cried throughout the story and it pulled

 at my heartstrings.
 I highly recommend this book to everyone. --This text